Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Why Tax Harvesting Sets Clients Up For Success

-Tax harvesting makes it possible for clients and their advisors to make tax-efficient choices when handling each investment.
-What is good for one investment account tax strategy may not be good for another.
-Market conditions are always changing, making it challenging for both the firms and the advisors that handle these accounts to stay on top of tax laws and relevant information.
+Tax harvesting enables clients and their advisors to make tax-efficient decisions for each investment, recognizing that what works for one account may not be suitable for another.
+With dynamic market conditions, it can be challenging for firms and advisors to stay updated on tax laws and relevant information.
+SEI LifeYield Tax Harvesting provides a framework to navigate this uncertainty and take control over outcomes.

-Offsetting income or capital gains has long been a tedious process.
-It typically involves multiple spreadsheets of accounts and holdings running through complex formulas and macros to identify and organize meticulous trades.
+Offsetting income or capital gains has long been a tedious process, typically involving multiple spreadsheets of accounts and holdings running through complex formulas and macros to identify and organize meticulous trades.
+This process can be error-prone and labor-intensive, requiring several days or even weeks to execute for a book of clients.
+SEI LifeYield’s Tax Harvesting Engine streamlines this process by instantly identifying and utilizing all opportunities to harvest gains and losses across a client’s accounts and holdings.

 Questions about Tax Harvesting?